sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 ### Documenting Inkscape Shortcut Manager (07.30.22)

-I finally have time to document all my configuration and making some changes to make this document more readable.
+I finally have time to document the configuration of [Inkscape shortcut manager](#inkscape-shortcut-manager) and making some changes to make this document more readable.
 I personally have used this workflow for more than half of a year, so I think this is stable and will not be changed in a near future.

 ## Credits